Ken Thompson: 1990s

+based on original research work done by Jim Johnston, under the guidance of Joe Hall and Jont Allen.

 2000s

 In late 2000, Thompson retired from Bell Labs.

+In 2004, he assisted in the implementation of Turochamp, a chess program Alan Turing devised in 1948, before any computers existed that could execute it.

-He worked at Entrisphere, Inc. as a fellow until 2006 and now works at Google as a Distinguished Engineer.
+He worked at Entrisphere, Inc. as a fellow until 2006.

+2020s

+As of 2024 he works at Google, first as a Distinguished Engineer and later as a Google Advisor.
 Recent work has included the co-design of the Go programming language.
 Referring to himself along with the other original authors of Go, he states:

-Programming setup

-According to a 2009 interview, Thompson used a Linux-based operating system.
-A 2023 article commented on his long-time affinity for Apple Computers, but has recently moved on to a Raspbian device.

 Awards

 National Academies

 In 1980, Thompson was elected to the National Academy of Engineering for "designing UNIX, an operating system whose efficiency, breadth, power, and style have guided a generation's exploitation of minicomputers".
 In 1985 he was elected a Member of the National Academy of Sciences.

 Turing Award

 In 1983, Thompson and Ritchie jointly received the Turing Award "for their development of generic operating systems theory and specifically for the implementation of the UNIX operating system".
-His acceptance speech, "Reflections on Trusting Trust", presented the backdoor attack now known as the Thompson hack or trusting trust attack, and is widely considered a seminal computer security work in its own right.
+In his acceptance speech, "Reflections on Trusting Trust", Thompson outlined an attack in the form of a compiler backdoor that has been referred to as the Thompson hack or the trusting trust attack, and is widely considered a seminal computer security work in its own right.